meeshkan/serve-machine-learning-data/README.md

 ## After deployment
 When you deploy your Heroku app, you'll see that it will autogenerate a `MEESHKAN_KEY` config variable on startup.
 To get the content of this variable so that you can make a POST request, click on `Manage App` after deploymnet succeeds and then on `Settings > Config Variables > Reveal Config Vars`.
 You'll see the value of `MEESHKAN_KEY`.
 If you ever change this value, make sure to reboot your app for the change to take effect!

-Note that to use the Meeshkan service, we recommend that you serve your data via HTTPS.
-Apps deployed to Heroku come with HTTPS out of the box.

 For larger Machine Learning jobs, you will want to pay for a bigger storage plan.
 Heroku's free tier for Postgre SQL allows for 10,000 rows.

 If you want to deploy this to AWS Elastic Beanstalk, you can follow [this guide](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html).
 To see a working example that uses the MNIST dataset, try `curl "https://mnist.meeshkan.io/o?n=22&o=101"`.